dzw71/AAE5303_assignment2_orbslam3_demo-/README.md

 ORB-SLAM3 is a state-of-the-art visual SLAM system capable of performing:

-- **Monocular Visual Odometry** (pure camera-based)
-- **Stereo Visual Odometry**
-- **Visual-Inertial Odometry** (with IMU fusion)
+- Monocular visual odometry
+- Stereo visual odometry
+- RGB-D SLAM
+- Visual-inertial odometry
-- **Multi-map SLAM** with relocalization
+- Multi-map SLAM with relocalization

 This assignment focuses on **Monocular VO mode**, which:

-- Uses only camera images for pose estimation
+- uses only camera images for pose estimation,
-- Cannot observe absolute scale (scale ambiguity)
+- cannot directly observe absolute scale,
-- Relies on feature matching (ORB features) for tracking
+- relies on ORB feature extraction and matching,
-- Is susceptible to drift without loop closure
+- may suffer from long-term drift and tracking resets.

 ### Objectives

+The objectives of this assignment are:

-1. Implement monocular Visual Odometry using ORB-SLAM3
+1. Run monocular ORB-SLAM3 on the HKisland_GNSS03 UAV dataset.
-2. Process UAV aerial imagery from the HKisland_GNSS03 dataset
-3. Extract RTK (Real-Time Kinematic) GPS data as ground truth
+2. Extract RTK ground truth trajectory.
-4. Evaluate trajectory accuracy using four parallel metrics appropriate for monocular VO
+3. Evaluate the estimated trajectory using standard metrics.
-5. Document the complete workflow for reproducibility

-### Scope

-This assignment evaluates:
-- **ATE (Absolute Trajectory Error)**: Global trajectory accuracy after Sim(3) alignment (monocular-friendly)
-- **RPE drift rates (translation + rotation)**: Local consistency (drift per traveled distance)
-- **Completeness**: Robustness / coverage (how much of the sequence is successfully tracked and evaluated)
+4. Improve the trajectory quality through parameter tuning and result analysis.

 ---